An explanation of inquiry based learning and why this teaching methodology benefits every student at ISHCMC-American Academy.

 “Our approach to learning creates a culture of achievement in our close-knit community of over 300 students, demonstrated in our graduates’ U.S. $1m scholarship fund to overseas universities.”

 Head of School, ISHCMC – American Academy

-Our highly experienced team of teaching staff at ISHCMC–American Academy is also open-minded and curious about education.
-They benefit from ongoing professional development via inspiring courses, workshops, conferences and lectures by leading international educators and take part in regular team-building activities.
+Our highly experienced team of teaching staff at ISHCMC–American Academy are also open-minded and curious about education.
+They benefit from ongoing professional development via inspiring courses, workshops, conferences and lectures by leading international educators and take part in regular team building activities.

 100% of ISHCMC-AA faculty hold a Bachelor’s Degree and Teaching Credentials from their home countries.

 Over 70% of ISHCMC-AA teachers hold Master’s degrees in their specialist subjects.